JoseLion/spring-r2dbc-relationships/README.md

 }
 ```

 > [!NOTE]
-> Notice that the `PhoneDetails` annotation is a backreference to `Phone`.
-Setting `backreference = true` will also make the annotated field entity read-only by default, meaning it's never persisted or linked.
-This behavior lets us safely persist a `Phone` instance containing a `PhoneDetails` field that, in turn, includes a `Phone` field, which might not be the same as the first `Phone` instance.
+> The annotation in `Details` is a backreference to `Phone`, and in the example details cannot exist without a phone.
+To prevent data integrity violations, we have configured the `Details#phone` field as read-only, meaning it's never persisted or linked whenever `Details` persists.

 ### @OneToMany